 Patrick Hooper sits down with Hashtag Sports in our latest Q+A series interview.

 In his role as Director of Integrated Marketing for the San Jose Sharks, Patrick Hooper has spent a decade integrating web strategies, social media direction, mobile app development, and analytics into digital marketing and communication efforts for one of hockey’s most engaging franchises.

-Chatting with Hashtag Sports below, Patrick shares how the team successfully used a bi-directional flow of content between players and content creators during the NHL Draft, the role of season ticket holders in content creation, and how he ties campaign performance back to revenue initiatives.
+Patrick shares how the team successfully used a bi-directional flow of content between players and content creators during the NHL Draft, the role of season ticket holders in content creation, and how he ties campaign performance back to revenue initiatives.